OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

-## Testing Authentication with the Back-end
+## Testing Authentication with the Back End

 Most mobile apps implement some kind of user authentication.
 Even though part of the authentication and state management logic takes place in the back-end service, authentication is such an integral part of most mobile app architectures that it is important to understand common implementations.